 Up to six juniors are selected each year for the scholars program through a rigorous application and selection process focusing on both academic performance and plans for work and research on health issues.
 The Scholars are supported by the program through their junior and senior years.
 Scholars are provided with financial support to engage in health-related internships or independent research on health and health policy in the summer before the senior year, and are expected to write senior theses on health-related topics.

-The Health Scholars receive special guidance and support from Princeton faculty and researchers, attend periodic dinner sessions (currently virtual), and interact with and learn from global health-minded students from other disciplines.
+The Health Scholars receive special guidance and support from Princeton faculty and researchers, attend periodic dinner sessions, and interact with and learn from global health-minded students from other disciplines.
 They can be offered special support for attending or presenting at global health conferences, and may have special opportunities to interact with distinguished campus visitors.

 Application and Deadlines

 The Health Scholars application is currently closed.
-The application for Class of 2023 applicants will open in October 2021.
+The application will open for applicants from the Class of 2025 in October 2023.

 The application requires a resume, unofficial transcript, faculty recommendation letter, and completed questionnaire with brief essay responses.